kasslent/clc-digital-skills/_lessons/module-7.md

 ## WordPress and Local

 [Local](https://localwp.com/) is a free development environment that allows us to develop WordPress sites locally.
-Websites can be hosted locally or through web hosting.
-Hosting locally means that we are running a server on our personal computer.
-A web host, on the other hand, is usually a paid service where companies will store our websites on an online server for us, in order to have our websites accessible by others online.
+While a web host is usually a paid service where a company stores our website on a server for us, hosting locally means that we are running a server on our personal computer.

 Using a local host allows us to test and debug our websites before sharing them widely online.
-If we're weighing the [pros and cons](https://webable.eu/en/localhost-web-host/) of these two options, usually using localhost can be a long and slightly complicated process (including installing [MAMP](https://www.mamp.info/en/) or [WAMP](http://www.wampserver.com/en/) and manually linking to your server and database), with not much support or methods for sharing your site.
+If we're weighing the [pros and cons](https://webable.eu/en/localhost-web-host/) of these two options, usually using localhost can be a long and slightly complicated process (as laid out above), without a lot of support or the ability to share your site.
 However, Local helps streamline this process AND allows you to create simple demo URLs to easily share your site with others.

 ### Let's set it up!